Maksim-jmb/agent/README.md

 Hopefully you can just swap out the Agents folder and this will work - settings.json holds the layouts and LGUI2's: change as needed, and bwl.config is only a test file.
 Agent Window's: if you close a window - reload should bring it back....as of now if you hit RELOAD a ton of times----you might have a ton of windows built up behind the main window!!!
 I think - just using visible/hide for now to show them - not destroying elements yet.

+not sure how far i'll get - but i'll put up a vfx idea agent next.